John Llewelyn

 John Llewelyn (1 February 1928 – 7 May 2021) was a Welsh-born British philosopher whose extensive body of work, published over a period of more than forty years, spans the divide between Analytical and Continental schools of contemporary thought.
 He has conjoined the rigorous approach to matters of meaning and logic typical of the former and the depth and range of reference typical of the latter in a constructive and critical engagement with the work of Jacques Derrida and Emmanuel Levinas.

 Education and career

 Llewelyn was born in Rogerstone, near Newport, South Wales and educated at Rogerstone Elementary School and Bassaleg Grammar School.
-After taking a degree in French at University of Wales, Aberystwyth he went on to take an Honours degree in philosophy at Edinburgh University and pursue postgraduate studies in philosophy at Oxford.
-He has held teaching posts at the University of New England, as reader in philosophy at Edinburgh University and as visiting professor of philosophy at the University of Memphis and Loyola University Chicago.
+After taking a degree in French at University of Wales, Aberystwyth he went on to take an Honours degree in philosophy at the University of Edinburgh and pursue postgraduate studies in philosophy at Oxford.
+He has held teaching posts at the University of New England, as reader in philosophy at the University of Edinburgh and as visiting professor of philosophy at the University of Memphis and Loyola University Chicago.